-But one among thousands took the matter into her own hands, doing something so absurdly smart that I never would have thought to do myself.
-Tiffany, a member of one of my Facebook groups (seriously, don’t @ me) casually tweeted at author Craig Unger to see what it would take to get the book republished.
+But one among thousands took the matter into her own hands, doing something so absurdly smart that I never would’ve thought to do myself.
+Tiffany, a member of one of my Facebook groups (seriously, don’t @ me), casually tweeted at author Craig Unger to see what it would take to get the book republished.

 I’ll talk to my agent.
 How big is the group?
 He’ll want to know so he can sell it to a publisher.
 Thanks